Skip to content

 The practitioner sits in gyaku seiza.

-The toes are flexed so that the forefoot is pressed into the floor.
+The toes are flexed so that the forefoot (chūsoku) is placed on the floor.

-The hips are pushed forward while the torso leans backward in a controlled extension.
+From this position, the hips are pressed forward while the upper body leans backward in a controlled backbend.

 Purpose